Are You Delegating Out of Necessity or Trust?

 • “I feel guilty for giving more work to everyone, so I’ll just do it.”

 As a leader, one of the core concepts you must learn to embody is the concept of allowing others to get things done.
-Managing involves getting a lot of things done through otherpeople.
-The essential element of this process is delegating.
-Accepting that you can’t do everything yourself is the critical first step!
+However, managing involves getting a lot of things done through other people.
+The essential element of this process is delegating, and that means accepting that you can’t do everything yourself!

 This is the key difference between automating a company and building a company culture of leadership.